open-telemetry/opentelemetry-collector-contrib/exporter/azuredataexplorerexporter/README.md

     # The tenant
     tenant_id: "21ff9e36-fbaa-43c8-98ba-00431ea10bc3"
     # A managed identity id to authenticate with.
-    # Set to "system" for system-assigned managed identity.
+    # - specify "SYSTEM" to use a system-assigned managed identity
+    # - specify "WORKLOADIDENTITY" to use a workload identity
-    # Set the MI client Id (GUID) for user-assigned managed identity.
+    # - otherwise specify the GUID of the user-assigned managed identity
     managed_identity_id: "z80da32c-108c-415c-a19e-643f461a677a"
     # Database for the logs
     db_name: "oteldb"